-In this, the World Federation of Trade Unions, the AUCCTU of the Soviet Union and national TU centres of other socialist countries like Bulgaria, Hungary and GDR, Czechoslovakia, Poland, Mongolia have rendered great help to trade unions in Asia as to others.
+In this, the World Federation of Trade Unions, the AUCCTU of the Soviet Union and national T.U. centres of other socialist countries like Bulgaria, Hungary, the GDR, Czechoslovakia, Poland, Mongolia have rendered great help to trade unions in Asia as to others.
 And Asian trade unions are thankful to them.